 Off-grid mobile AI refers to the capability of running sophisticated artificial intelligence models locally on mobile hardware without requiring internet connectivity or cloud-based processing.
 Unlike traditional AI assistants that transmit every query to remote servers, on-device AI processes data using the phone’s own CPU, GPU, or dedicated neural processing units (NPUs).

 The concept has moved from research curiosity to practical reality within the past two years.
 Projects like MLC LLM, llama.cpp, and ExecuTorch have demonstrated that models with billions of parameters can execute on mobile processors with acceptable performance.
-As of February 2026, smartphones equipped with Apple Silicon, Qualcomm Snapdragon, or MediaTek Dimensity chips can run quantized language models ranging from 3 billion to 13 billion parameters completely offline.
+As of early 2026, smartphones equipped with Apple Silicon, Qualcomm Snapdragon, or MediaTek Dimensity chips can run quantized language models ranging from 3 billion to 13 billion parameters completely offline.

 The technical foundation rests on three key innovations: model quantization (reducing precision from 32-bit to 4-bit or 8-bit representations), specialized inference engines optimized for mobile architectures, and the GGML/GGUF format that enables efficient model storage and execution.
 These techniques reduce model sizes by 50-75% while maintaining usable performance.